Tulip Joshi

-Tulip Joshi is an Indian actress and businesswoman known for her works in Hindi, Kannada, Punjabi, Malayalam and Telugu films.
+Tulip Joshi is an Indian former actress and businesswoman known for her works in Hindi, Kannada, Punjabi, Malayalam and Telugu films.

 Personal life

-Tulip Joshi was born on 11 September 1980 in Mumbai, Maharashtra to a Gujarati Hindu father and Armenian-Lebanese Christian mother.
-She entered the Femina Miss India in 2000, but did not make the final cut.
+Tulip Joshi was born on 11 September 1979 in Mumbai, Maharashtra to a Gujarati Hindu father and Armenian-Lebanese Christian mother.
+She was a finalist at the Femina Miss India 2000.

 Career

 Joshi made her acting debut in the 2002 film Mere Yaar Ki Shaadi Hai.
 She went on to star in Telugu, Malayalam, Punjabi, and Kannada films.